-During July 2019, EMC Australia received notice of approval for its Mining Lease application.
-The Mining Lease ("ML 1792") overlays select areas previously covered by Exploration Licenses.
-The ML represents the final major development approval required from the NSW Government to begin construction on the project.
-The ML 1792 grant is issued for a period of 21 years and is based on the development plans and intent submitted in the ML Application.
+During July 2019, EMC Australia received notice of approval for its most current mining lease (ML) application.
+The ML (ML 1792) overlays select areas previously covered by exploration licenses and represents the final major development approval required from the NSW Government to begin construction on the project.
+The ML 1792 grant is issued for a period of 21 years and is based on the development plans and intent submitted in the ML application.
 The ML can be modified by NSW regulatory agencies, as requested by EMC Australia over time, to reflect changing operating conditions.